 In appearance, these insectoid enemies are revolting and alien in a way that their pleasant, Earth-like surroundings aren’t.
 Their nests are festering wounds that jar against the pleasant grasses and trees which surround them; cleaning them out is an aesthetic relief.
 Factorio pays lip service to the idea that one might have sympathy for these creatures and feel bad about turning their habitats into smoke-blackened scenes out of Hard Times, but it’s kinda superficial considering that to avoid doing so, one would also have to avoid or minimise much of the core gameplay.
 A visual design that harmonised the aliens with their landscape, something like Nausicaä of the Valley of the Wind, would have made this feel like more of a conscious message.

 Some players have taken on the challenge of living in peace with the alien hordes by pivoting from steam engines to solar power early on, but this makes progress much slower, and still doesn’t eliminate pollution entirely.
-Still, it does seems to be possible, which speaks the game’s versimillitude, and there’s a vast wealth of other gameplay to make up for skipping the military aspect.
+Still, it does seem to be possible, which speaks the game’s verisimilitude, and there’s a vast wealth of other gameplay to make up for skipping the military aspect.

 As you craft ever more sophisticated items and move up the tech tree, new areas of gameplay open up.
 You can drill for oil and process it into petroleum, kicking off a section of the game where you pipe liquids around just as you move solid items on conveyor belts.
 When you run out of nearby resource fields, you can create automated train networks for transporting resources over long distances.
 In the late game, you can even automate away the very building of your factory by creating construction robots.